 After I was done with my list I got to work.
 The first thing I did was to get an empty cardboard box.
 This would serve as temporary storage for the piles of paper on my desk.
 Next, I placed the piles into the box.
 I didn’t go through anything or even look closely at the papers.
 I simply gathered the paper and stacked it as neatly as possible into the box.
 (I didn’t realize how much paper I had until I saw it all together!)
 After completing this step, the desk already looked so much better.
 This took all of five minutes.
 Sorting and filing the paper would happen later, most likely after the party.

-If you’ve read my post about how I organized my kids’ art supplies this will sound familiar.
-If your space is small enough to allow for all of the items to be removed, I highly recommend it.
-It a) allows you to clean the surfaces and b) it forces you to really look at what individual items you have in the space.
+Here comes the hard part.
+Remove everything from the surface of your desk.
+Yes, everything.
+I highly recommend this step for two reasons: a) it allows you to clean the surfaces and b) it forces you to really look at what individual items you have in the space.
 Sorting your stuff is also easier this way.
 It’s helpful to have another clear area nearby to place all the items while you work.

 Step 4.
-Placed Items Back in the Space Using the List from Step 1
+Place Items Back in the Space Using the List from Step 1

 This is where the list from Step 1 comes in handy.
 I only put back the items that would help with the activities I prioritized in my list.
 Those items included: